 Symbolic places, times and hearts

 The external caves are a place for Night when it is Day, and even a darker and most dangerous place when it is Night.
-The hammam (arab baths) are the Dream: they are neither Day nor Night, a place of possibilites where waters walk inside the characters to awaken what they are not.
-The Dream changes personalities with traits that are not their own.
+The hammam (arab baths) are Dream: they are neither Day nor Night, a place of possibilites where waters enter the characters to awaken what they are not.
 Allegories play inside the psyche of the characters in contrast to their material reality.
 Their actions at Day and perversions at Night serve these allegories and inner conflicts.

 Each full day cycle has a strong symbolic influence over the larp, tied to the astrological Planet which reigns on that period.
 The whole larp will be seen as a whole season, so an undefined amount of time will pass with each full cycle.